Wake Technical Community College provides equitable access to education that transforms lives through economic mobility and personal fulfillment.

 We will reach students in every part of Wake County and rally around them to go as far as their dreams, talents, and resilience take them.

-- Equitable Outcomes: Students are successful regardless of their race, gender, or socioeconomic status.
+Goal 2: Equitable Outcomes - Students are successful regardless of their race, gender, or socioeconomic status.

-- Completion: Students complete vastly more degrees and other meaningful credentials at faster rates than in the past.
+Goal 4: Completion - Students complete vastly more degrees and other meaningful credentials at faster rates than in the past.

 Wake Technical Community College will structure its operations, training and educational programs around the Core Values of accountability, respect, responsibility, critical thinking, communication, and collaboration.